AngelaTheCat/The-Councils-Lotions-and-Potions/README.md

 This lotion comes in the forms of syrups, tattoo inks, powders, teas, candies and syringes~ This lotion completely nullifies any arousal the user may have~ The effect is immediate and clears the arousal that is currently built up, meaning the user can rebuild their arousal after use immediately~ However, these lotions are not for sale and it is hard to gain them from an Angela~

 ### The Yellow Syringes
 These syringes are able to cause the recepient to grow a cock, the size depends on the amount of yellow lotion used.
 The syringe can also be used to remove the cock if the cock has been grown via the syringe before.
+The effect of the syringe last until another dose of the syringe is given to reverse the affects.
+The grown cock is normally more senstive then normal for several minutes after being grown~

 ## Lipsticks